PUBLIC ACCESS TO TOWN BUILDINGS

 Town Meeting Changes/Postponements:

-- The Town of Smithtown must suspend in-person public portions of Town Board meetings during the pandemic.
+- In accordance with NYS Executive orders, the Town of Smithtown must suspend the in-person public portions of Town Board meetings during the pandemic.
 Residents wishing to be heard on the record should email firstname.lastname@example.org prior to the meeting time.
 All written public comments will be added to the record.
 Residents wishing to watch Town meetings can do so via live stream by logging on to www.SmithtownNY.gov.

 It is recommended that residents wishing to visit Town Hall or other official town buildings for permits, services or assistance, please call ahead or attempt to speak with department staff over the phone if possible.
 Many Smithtown functions can be found and completed online at www.SmithtownNY.gov as opposed to in person.
 For assistance with online forms, please call (631) 360-7512.